Listers: A Glimpse Into Extreme Birdwatching: Premise and production

-Release
+Release and reception

-The film was released on YouTube on August 19, 2025, reaching over 1.3 million views within a month.
+The film was released on YouTube without advertising on August 19, 2025, reaching over 1.3 million views within a month.
+By March 2026, it had been viewed 3 million times.
 The Reisers received offers from Netflix, HBO, and Amazon to distribute the film, but turned them down.

-Reception
+It screened during the 2026 Fresh Coast Film Festival in May 2026.

 Writing for Slate, birder Nicholas Lund called it "the most talked-about birding movie in ages" and compared the film's style to the gonzo journalism of Hunter S. Thompson and internet creator Andrew Callaghan.
+He noted the broad appeal of the film, but said that as a birder, he appreciated "that it's the first time we've seen 'real' birding on screen.
+This is the birding of gas stations, ponds behind a women's prison, and 'the bird's right there on the mud next to the Wiffle ball and the tire".
+It went on to make Slate's top 10 movies of the year.
+Eric Cox of Northern Express said it was "often hilarious, beautifully photographed, and packed with bird and human encounters that range from the mundane to the truly fascinating".
 Tyler Austin Harper of The Atlantic praised the wildlife photography and called it "one of the funniest documentaries I’ve seen in some time."
-Harper also stated that beneath the film's "stoner" facade, it contained a serious message about the negative impacts of social apps like eBird on hobbyists.
-Yahoo Entertainment also praised the bird footage and editing.
+Harper also stated that beneath the film's "stoner" façade, it contained a serious message about the negative impacts of social apps like eBird on hobbyists.
+GearJunkie also praised the bird footage and editing.

+Interested in continuing their bird-centric documentary filmmaking, the Reisers are currently working on a project about ivory-billed woodpeckers, which are likely extinct but the subject of multiple controversial sightings.
+They plan to release it for free on YouTube in spring 2026.
+They are also attached to a planned Amplify Pictures and Rough House Pictures series following them as they explore fishing subcultures before entering a bass fishing tournament.